saibaba/monad_monoid/README.md

 <img src="https://github.com/saibaba/monad_monoid/blob/master/horizcomp.png" width="600" />

 Proof that ηE and Hη are both natural transformations is available in HaskellProgrammerGuideToIOMonad.
+Anyways, this is a special case of proofs in previous section about horizontal composition.

 Now, specialize above diagram with one category and one functor only: